MortonArb-CollectionsValue/OccurrencePoints/README.md

 ## 3-0_compile_raw_occurrence_points.R

  Compiles raw occurrence point data previously downloaded.
 Note that this script and all following work on a species level, not by taxon (original taxon name is retained for reference but all grouping is by accepted species name).
 Steps include:
- - Stack all data from 2-0, and, if utilizing, 2-1
+ - Stack all occurrence point data from 2-0, and, if utilizing, ex situ data from 2-1
  - Filter by target taxa (necessary because some databases were downloaded by genus) and match to list of target taxa and synonyms (adds accepted species name column)
  - Standardize some key columns (year, basisOfRecord, establishmentMeans)
  - Check validity of latitude and longitude (can be plotted; not both equal to zero; not further than 0.01 decimal degree from land)